tariqali021/Laravel/README.md

     - classmap autoloading
     - PSR-0 autoloading
     - PSR-4 autoloading

+**PSR (PHP Standard Recommendation)**
+- are texts describing a common way to solve a specific problem.
+- concerned with namespaces, class names and file paths.

+**autoload_classmap vs autoload_psr4**
+- autoload_classmap is faster than autoload_psr4

+- autoload_psr4 is for development using composer dump-autoload
+- autoload_classmap is for production using composer dump-autoload -o

+- autoload_classmap returns class directly from array.
+If class is not found in array then resolve using autoload_psr4
+- autoload_psr4 resolve class using psr4 mapping

 ### REQUEST LIFE CYCLE
 - First the requests are directed to `public/index.php` by your web server (Apache / Nginx) configuration